-Battles are fought one at a time in a sequence determined by Player 1.
-Then potential Siege Combat is fought one Area at a time in a sequence determined by Player 1.
 Battles are fought between opposing blocks in the same Area.
 Siege Combat may take place where a Fortified City is Besieged.
+Battles and Siege Combats are fought one Area at a time in a sequence determined by Player 1.
 7.0 8.0